actool/eslint-plugin-actool/.github/ISSUE_TEMPLATE/rule_proposal.md

 ---
 name: Rule proposal
 about: Have an idea for a new rule?
+title: ''
-labels: new rule, evaluating, enhancement
+labels: enhancement, evaluating, new rule
+assignees: ''

 ---

 <!-- ✨ Thanks for rule proposing! ➡️ Please don't ignore this template -->